tchajed/iris-named-props/README.md

 [named_props.v](src/named_props.v) for a detailed explanation with the entire API.

-This library is compatible with the latest version of Iris and Coq 8.16+.
+This library is compatible with the development version of Iris and Coq 8.20+.

 ```coq
 From iris.proofmode Require Import tactics.